emtee40/APDE-wiki/Getting-Started.md

 If your sketch crashes while running, then the error message and stack trace will appear in the message area and console, respectively.

 For bugs in your app that do not cause crashes, you can try debugging using [`println()`](https://processing.org/reference/println_.html) statements.
 The output from your sketch will appear in the console.

+ > Tip: You can long-press the message area (the gray bar between the code area and the console) to drag it, resizing both areas in the process.

 If you encounter a build error that is not due to your faulty code, then please [report it as an issue](https://github.com/Calsign/APDE/issues).
 However, you should check to see if the issue has been reported already before creating a new issue; if it has then you can add a comment to the existing issue.